FNNDSC/tslide-presentations/README.md

 export HTMLDOCS=/srv/http/slides
 ```

+I usually copy an existing presentation as the base of a new one.
 Note the `cp` command below uses GNU flags.
 It will be different on macOS!

 ```bash
 # Here is where you typically copy an existing presentation